The Court of Human Relations

-The Court of Human Relations is an American old-time radio human-interest program and very first court show, pioneering the popular judicial genre that would later transform into televised entertainment.
+The Court of Human Relations is an American old-time radio human-interest program, pioneering the popular judicial genre that would later transform into televised entertainment.
 It was broadcast on NBC, CBS, and Mutual at various times, beginning January 1, 1934, and ending January 1, 1939.
 Sometimes referred to as True Story Court of Human Relations, not only was it radio's first courtroom series, but it was "one of the first sponsored programs ever carried on CBS."

 Format

-Episodes of The Court of Human Relations featured actual court cases that were re-created by actors."
+Episodes of The Court of Human Relations featured actual court cases that were re-created by actors.
 Michele Hilmes, in Only Connect: A Cultural History of Broadcasting in the United States, described the program as "a forerunner of much of the material on Court TV or Judge Judy."

 Material for the program came from articles in True Story magazine, which also sponsored the show.
 In Media Lost and Found, media historian Erik Barnouw (who directed some episodes of the program) wrote:In a typical story a young woman tells of being seduced, then abandoned, by some fellow who proves unworthy.
 She, after bearing a child out of wedlock, is trying hard to put her life together again.
 The end was always moral, but True Story owed its success to making sure that its readers — later its radio listeners — first savored fully the adventure of a sinful liaison.